MoatazEldeeb/Mushroom-classification/README.md

 # Mushroom-classification
-Preprocessing, data visualization and classification for mushrooms
+Preprocessing, data visualization and classification for mushrooms for data mining university project